BeeNag/foodsteps-developer-test/README.md

 To start the application run <code>npm install</code>, and then <code>npm start</code>.

 We recommend spending about 2 hours on this task.
 If there is anything you missed or would have done differently given more time, feel free to comment what you would have done, or bring it up with us in the technical interview.

+# Update

+I have completed the tasks that have been requested.
+I have left some comments in some of the places where I think there could be improvements (especially in the search bar!).

+I would also like to add a breif comment here that I would probably have updated the typescript configuration file to include path aliases next to make the imports tidier.